substrate-developer-hub/newsletter/draft/2023-06-substrate-newsletter.md

 **Summary**

-The code changes will now take into account the proof size while adjusting the fee, which will prevent an attacker from filling the block with storage size without paying an appropriate fee.
+The code changes will now take into account the proof size while adjusting the fee in the Transaction Payment pallet, which will prevent an attacker from filling the block with storage size without paying an appropriate fee.
 The PR also considers proof size for calculation of transaction priority.
 Care needs to be taken to set the max PoV size for a chain to ensure optimal block fullness based on each weight dimension.

 ---